Gothdir/ComfyUI-Krea2-PromptStyler/README.md

 </p>

-Turn on `use_wildcard` to let the node roll random values for every block that is currently activated: the style category, the art style within it, shot type, camera model, focal length, aperture, film stock and lighting.
+Turn on `wildcard` to let the node roll random values for every block that is currently activated: the style category, the art style within it, shot type, camera model, focal length, aperture, film stock and lighting.
 Blocks that are toggled off stay off.
 Your dropdown selections are never changed – turn the switch off and you're back to your exact configuration.

 Thanks to a merge from winter-unmuted Wildcard now rotates through the selected Category.
 If you want to have it rotate through all Styles select the "All" Category.